Is WordPress Easy to Learn? A Beginner’s Guide

 Anyone can use WordPress.
-You don’t need to be a developer or familiar with coding in order to create a functional website.
+You don’t need to be a WordPress developer or familiar with coding in order to create a functional website.

 WordPress also facilitates the creation of accessible pages, which helps with your site’s Search Engine Optimization (SEO).
-You can further enhance your rankings by installing an SEO-friendly theme and using the vast suite of SEO plugins available.
+You can further enhance your rankings by installing an SEO-friendly theme and using the vast suite of WordPress SEO plugins available.

 You can also purchase a managed hosting plan if you want a professional to handle WordPress security and maintenance for you.
-At WP Engine, we offer several plans with various features to help simplify website management:
+At WP Engine, we offer several WordPress hosting plans with various features to help simplify website management:

 A managed hosting plan will provide world-class security and help you improve your site’s overall performance.
 This way, you can focus more time and energy on learning WordPress and creating amazing content for your website.